 Valkyrie holds a PhD in computer science from UC Berkeley.
 Her thesis research revolved around 3D printing and other digital fabrication.
 She now works somewhere between a UI/UX designer and a developer, collaborating with Evan as Savage Internet, where they design educational games.

 Elliann is a Project Manager with the Ontario Institute for Cancer Research, developing a province-wide pathology research network.
 Elliann has worked in clinical trials, patient engagement and national government healthcare projects.
 She also founded SciCommTO: a volunteer-led group engaging the public with science in Toronto.

-Dawn Bazely is a Biology Professor at York University, where she directs the Institute for Research and Innovation in Sustainability (IRIS) for 7 years, until 2014.
+Dawn Bazely is professor of Biology at York University.
+She directed the Institute for Research and Innovation in Sustainability (IRIS) for 7 years, until 2014.
 Dawn and her students study plant-animal interactions, from temperate to arctic regions, along with invasive species, climate change impacts, forest dynamics, and fungal endophytes of grasses.
 She also carries out research into the science-policy-politics interface.